stefanosedano/views_competition/README.md

 The script will first clean up and prepare the raw participant submissions, and then proceeds with their evaluation.
 Figure and table outputs are written to a `output` directory in the root of this project.
 Logs are written to the `logs` directory.

+Parts of the script can be skipped or individually run by adjusting `views_competition/config.py`.

 The total running time is approximately five hours.